 A waste incident report should be distributed to all Member States along the planned route of the vessel and the notifying authority may request an inspection/verification at the destination port.

-If the destination is unknown, the incident report should be distributed to the central SSN system, from which the information is made available to Member States Authorities on request.
+If the destination is unknown, the incident report should be distributed to the central SSN system, from which the information is made available to Member States Authorities on request and to THETIS-EU.